 Why doesn’t Metro Ride serve to the entire Wausau area?

 Metro Ride does not remove snow from bus stops.
 We have neither the manpower nor the financial resources to do so.
-When bus stops are obstructed by snow, we adjust our pick-up/drop-off location to the nearest opening in the snow bank, such as a driveway or crosswalk.
+When bus stops are obstructed by snow, our drivers adjust pick-up/drop-off locations to the nearest opening in the snow bank, such as a driveway or crosswalk.
 In most cases, the alternative location is within a bus length of the bus stop sign.
 Customers should never stand on top of the snow bank to wait for the bus.

 There is a sign on the back of the bus that reads “Right turn in front of bus is illegal.”
 What does it mean?

-It means that if you are following the bus and it stops at a corner, you cannot pass the bus and make a right hand turn in front of it.
+It means that if the bus is stopped at a corner, you cannot make a right hand turn in front of the bus at that corner.
 The law is meant to protect pedestrians crossing the side street after getting off the bus.
 Since the bus creates a large blind spot, passing vehicles may be unaware of a pedestrian until it is too late.

 How do you decide where to place bus stops?

-Our general guideline is to place a sign on every other corner.
-We take into consideration factors such as sidewalk proximity, pedestrian travel patterns, traffic activity in the area, accessibility for the disabled, etc.
+Our general guideline is to place bus stop signs on every other corner.
+We take into consideration factors such as sidewalk availability, proximity to common destinations, pedestrian travel patterns, traffic activity in the area, accessibility for the disabled, etc.